 Advantages of Cloud:

 Users do not need high-powered computers or technology to use cloud technology because the application runs on the cloud rather than on the user’s PC.
 The storage capacity of the cloud is limitless.
-And it often provides a vast storage capacity of 2000-3000 GBs or more, depending on the necessity.
+And it often provides a vast storage capacity of 2000-3000 GB or more, depending on the necessity.
 As previously said, an organization’s investment will be lower if it adopts Cloud technology; also, IT workers and server experts will not be necessary.
 Cloud servers offer a large capacity for performing and processing operations as well as application processing.
 It reduces software expenses by removing the requirement for users to acquire software for their businesses or each PC.

 With the help of the cloud, a company or individual can go from obscurity to prominence in a short period of time.
-Cloud computing is often describe as a revolutionary change, despite the fact that the technology is still in its early stages.
+Cloud computing is often described as a revolutionary change, despite the fact that the technology is still in its early stages.

 How has cloud computing changed?

 Along with this increase in enterprise demand, cloud-supporting technologies will evolve.
-Significant gains in processing power making cloud projects are even more affordable.
+Significant gains in processing power make cloud projects are even more affordable.
 And technologies previously limited to supercomputing making their way into the mainstream.
 A generational change in organizations will have occurred.
 Resulting in a new generation of CIOs in power who have grown up with cloud-based solutions.
 Making them significantly more willing to use the cloud on a large scale.

 “Software has to be thought about differently,” says HP’s Manley.
 Who believes that one of the major 2020 difficulties will be managing federated services.
-This is due to the fact that applications will not only be cloud-base but will also connect to other clouds and on-premise systems.
+This is due to the fact that applications will not only be cloud-based but will also connect to other clouds and on-premise systems.
 To put it another way, various components of applications will “float” in and out of service providers.
 It will be difficult to ensure adequate service-level agreements for these complicated software systems, according to Manley.

 According to Merrill, the software could take on characteristics similar.
 To those found in social-media programs like Facebook as a result of the modular shift.
 According to their demands, programs might develop automated, albeit brief, linkages between parts of hardware and software.
 In other words, a data center’s architecture and software will adapt to the work at hand.
 Rather than the other way around.